thevillagehacker/thevillagehacker.github.io/_posts/2022-12-15-RCE-DLL-Hijacking.md

 ---
-title: "DLL Injection on one of the biggest Business Automation application"
+title: "Remote Code Execution via DLL Hijacking on a Prominent Business Automation Application"
 layout: post
 date: 2022-12-15 12:00
 headerImage: false
 tag:
 - DLL Hijacking
-- RCE
+- Remote Code Execution (RCE)
 - Product Security
 category: blog
 author: Naveen
-description: Remote Code Execution via DLL Hijacking on a #5 business automation product.
+description: An in-depth analysis of the DLL hijacking vulnerability leading to remote code execution in one of the leading business automation products.
 ---

 ## DLL Hijacking
 DLL hijacking is a method of injecting malicious code into an application by exploiting the way some Windows applications search and load Dynamic Link Libraries (DLL).